jlouis/combinatorrent/README.md

    - **Data**: Data structures.
       - **Queue**: Functional queues.
 Standard variant with two lists.

-   - **Process**: Process definitions for the different processes comprising Haskell Torrent
+   - **Process**: Process definitions for the different processes comprising Combinatorrent
       - **ChokeMgr**: Manages choking and unchoking of peers, based upon the current speed of the peer and its current state.
 Global for multiple torrents.
       - **Console**: Simple console process.
 Only responds to 'quit' at the moment.